Section23 Films: Kraken Releasing

 Kraken Releasing is a licensing studio that specializes in licensing international films that are of the fantasy, science fiction, tokusatsu and horror variety.
 Kraken is a live-action sister label to Switchblade Pictures and Maiden Japan.

 SoftCel Pictures

 SoftCel Pictures is a licensing studio focusing on hentai.
 It was originally the hentai label for ADV Films before being shut down in 2005 after splitting from ADV.
 In 2017, SoftCel was relaunched and released their first new title, The Patients of Dr. Maro in June 2017.

 Sentai Kids

 Sentai Kids is a licensing studio focusing on kids' properties.
 It was originally the kids label for ADV Films known as ADV Kids.
-Sentai Kids' first and only release has been confirmed to be Hello Kitty & Friends - Let's Learn Together releasing on home video & digital in the United States, Canada, United Kingdom, Australia, and New Zealand, in November 2018.
+Sentai Kids' first and only release has been confirmed to be Hello Kitty & Friends - Let's Learn Together releasing on home video and digital in the United States, Canada, United Kingdom, Australia, and New Zealand, in November 2018.

 Foreign distribution

 Section23 Films, Sentai Filmworks, Maiden Japan, and AEsir Holdings do not directly release their properties in non–North American (English-speaking) markets as opposed to their predecessor, A.D.
 Vision, instead sublicensing to other companies such as Manga Entertainment, MVM Entertainment, Anime Limited, and Animatsu Entertainment in the United Kingdom, and Siren Visual, Madman Entertainment, and Hanabee in Australia and New Zealand.